7 Must-Know Tax Saving Tips for Freelancers

 Have a Separate Bank Account for Taxes

-The issue with owing taxes at the end of the fiscal year is you may have had emergency expenses that have forced you to dip into your savings or your regular checking account.
+The issue with owing taxes at the end of the fiscal year is you may have had emergency expenses that have forced you to dip into your savings or your regular current account.

 This way every time you get paid you can use your freelance tax calculator, there are some free options online, and you can move those funds to that bank account.